 The property management industry is certainly not immune to sticky situations.
 There are always legal considerations, moral concerns, and the occasional gray area involved even in your day-to-day operations.
 So imagine when you’re in the midst of a new venture, say, acquiring a new property or transferring ownership.
 The events that unfold following the transition from one property management company to the next are pivotal to the health of the property under new management, but often times it’s the tenants who are left stranded in the middle.

-- New Maintenance Staff and Vendors
+1. New Property Maintenance Staff and Vendors

 If you’re bringing on new staff as a result of your recent acquisition, be sure you prepare the current tenants to expect new faces around the property.
 Likewise, ask your maintenance team and any other regular vendors to introduce themselves when the opportunity arises, and make sure everyone is dressed in the appropriate uniform for clear identification.